 Franklin, North Carolina, is known as the "Gem Capital of the World."
 The area is rich in gems and minerals and is a favorite spot for rockhounds of all ages.
 The famous Cowee Valley north of Franklin lures thousands each year to its mines which yield valuable stones to lucky miners annually.
 You’ll also find other gem mines located throughout the area.
-Among the native stones found are ruby, sapphire and garnets just to name a few.
+Among the native stones found are ruby, sapphire and garnets, just to name a few.
 Most mines are open from spring through autumn.
 See our Gem Mining Guide.
-Download a PDF map of the Gem Mines near Franklin.

-Downtown Franklin is home to an active Gem & Mineral Society, which operates the charming and unique Franklin Gem and Mineral Museum in a 19th Century jailhouse in downtown Franklin.
-The museum’s incredible displays include local and state specimens, Indian artifacts, fossils and more.
-The interest in gems & minerals has also spawned one of the country’s best known gem shows, the Macon County Gemboree.
+Downtown Franklin is home to an active Gem & Mineral Society, which operates the charming Franklin Gem and Mineral Museum (25 Phillips Street) in a 19th-century jailhouse.
+The museum’s interesting displays include local and state specimens, Indian artifacts, fossils and more.
+The interest in gems and minerals has also spawned one of the country’s best-known gem shows, the Macon County Gemboree in late July.

-There are two additional museums located in downtown Franklin; the , Macon County Historical Museum and the Scottish Tartans Museum, the only American extension of the Scottish Tartans Museum in Keith, Scotland.
-A visit to the Scottish Tartans Museum and Gift Shop in the Smoky Mountains is a stroll through the history and culture of Scotland.
-Visitors are invited to view their family tartan, connect with their clan, and learn about the history of Highland Dress.
+There are two additional museums located in downtown Franklin: Macon County Historical Museum (36 West Main) and the Scottish Tartans Museum (86 East Main), the only American extension of the Scottish Tartans Museum in Scotland.
+Stroll through the history and culture of Scotland, then find your family tartan.

 Nearly half of Macon County, of which Franklin is the county seat, lies within the Nantahala National Forest.
-Comprised of over a half-million acres of unspoiled beauty, the rolling mountains rise to a series of peaks over 5,000 feet high from the valley of the Little Tennessee River, creating spectacular vistas and a richness of natural beauty that have entranced visitors since the 18th Century.
-See amazing views from Wayah Bald Lookout Tower.
+Comprised of over half of a million acres of unspoiled beauty, the rolling mountains rise to peaks over 5,000 ft. high from the valley of the Little Tennessee River.
+See panoramic mountain views from Wayah Bald Lookout Tower.

 Spectacular waterfalls, fantastic hiking trails, pristine fishing streams and abundant wildlife are among the area’s many natural treasures.
 Franklin is situated between two popular scenic gorges, the Cullasaja and the Nantahala.
-In its rush downhill the Cullasaja takes some spectacular spills, creating lower Cullasaja Falls with a drop of 250 feet.
 Read more about nearby waterfalls near Highlands and Cashiers.
-Walk behind Dry Falls, just 16 miles from Franklin.
+Walk behind Dry Falls, just 16 miles from Franklin on the Mountain Waters Scenic Byway.
+See Cullasaja Falls and drive behind Bridal Veil Falls.
 For a great hike about 23 miles east, check out Whiteside Mountain.